 Working on the deep tissues in hip-focused postures such as Single and Double Pigeon asanas can release both physical and emotional tension.
 On a physical level, this can help free the spine and legs, increase mobility and improve overall health.

-Stretching the hip muscles causes a release; pent-up emotions may resurface, suppressed memories may arise, unconscious tension still held onto from a traumatic event may bubble up.
+Stretching the hip muscles may cause a release; pent-up emotions may arise, unconscious tension may bubble up.
 All of which may unleash a seemingly inexplicable barrage of tears.
 So along with ‘opening the hips’, it can seem as if we’re opening Pandora’s Box.

 My Yin teachers say that one of the primary purposes of the practice is to teach us to become comfortable with discomfort.
 Practicing hip-focused poses may indeed feel like we’re opening Pandora’s box.
 But if we approach them with acceptance, presence and softness, the benefits of doing so far outweigh any short-lived discomfort we may experience.